 Receiving mushroom spawn

-- It is best to use your spawn within a month of receiving it.
-Store spawn in the fridge until you are ready to use it.
+- It is best to use your mushroom spawn within a month of receiving it.
+Store mushroom spawn in the fridge until you are ready to use it.
 Plug spawn can last for over a year in the fridge while sawdust and grain spawn are usually good for 2-3 months.
-It is best to use spawn while it is fresh so within 1 month of receiving it
+It is best to use mushroom spawn while it is fresh so within 1 month of receiving it.

-Spawn is essentially the "seed" that is used to cultivate mushrooms.
-Spawn is any sort of material also known as "substrate" with mycelium grown on it.
+Mushroom spawn is essentially the "seed" that is used to cultivate mushrooms.
+Mushroom spawn is any sort of material also known as "substrate" with mycelium grown on it.
 The mycelium is then planted or inoculated into a new substrate and leaps off, growing into the new home it has been placed in.
 Mushroom spawn comes in several different forms depending on what substrate you are growing on.
 Grain, sawdust, and plug spawn are the most common forms that are found.

 Grain spawn is typically a lower generation and has a higher nutrient profile.
 This makes grain spawn a good option when the substrate will be further expanded or if you want to add additional nutrients into the substrate.
 For example grain spawn can be further expanded into more grain spawn or into a supplemented sawdust fruiting block.
 You can also inoculate straw or straight sawdust, adding additional nutrients into the substrate.